Digital Safety Content Report

 The Microsoft Services Agreement includes a Code of Conduct, which outlines what’s allowed and what’s prohibited when using a Microsoft account.
 Some services offer additional guidance to show how the Code of Conduct applies to their content, such as the Community Standards for Xbox.
 Reporting violations of the Code of Conduct is critical to helping keep our online communities safe for everyone.
 More information on how to report violating content and conduct is included below.

-During the period, for our hosted consumer services and products – such as OneDrive, Outlook, Skype and Xbox – Microsoft actioned 3,411 pieces of content and 2,912 accounts associated with TVEC.
-Microsoft detected 98.1% of the content that was actioned, while the remainder was reported to Microsoft by users or third parties.
-Of the accounts actioned for TVEC, 0.3% were reinstated upon appeal.
+For our hosted consumer services and products – such as OneDrive, Outlook, Skype and Xbox – Microsoft actioned 76,061 pieces of content and 18,568 consumer accounts associated with CSEAI during this period.
+Microsoft detected 99.7% of the content that was actioned, while the remainder was reported to Microsoft by users or third parties.
+Of the accounts actioned for CSEAI, 0.02% were reinstated upon appeal.

-Note - Data in this report represents January – June 2021 and is inclusive of Microsoft hosted consumer products and services including OneDrive, Outlook, Skype and Xbox.
-This report does not include data representing LinkedIn or GitHub which have their own transparency reports.
+Note - Data in this report represents the period January – June 2021 and is inclusive of Microsoft consumer products and services including OneDrive, Outlook, Skype, Xbox and Bing.
+This report does not include data representing LinkedIn or Github which have their own transparency reports.

 When we refer to “hosted consumer products,” we are talking about Microsoft products and services where Microsoft hosts content generated or uploaded by credentialed users (i.e., those logged into a Microsoft account).
 Examples of these products and services include OneDrive, Skype, Outlook and Xbox.

 For this report, “content actioned” refers to when we remove a piece of user-generated content from our products and services and/or block user access to a piece of user-generated content.